Links to dances on other pages

 Peter Jenkins was leading his band Kafoozalum at a Scottish Ceilidh when the caller turned to him and said “Elderberry Bubblegum”.
 At least that's what Peter heard — he puts it down to his great age and failing hearing.
 At home later the words “Elderberry Bub — ble — gum” went round in his head and he decided the tune he had to write needed to be in 5-time to reflect the rhythm of the title.
 Naturally (since I'm the only person he knows who has written a dance in 5-time) he then asked me to write the dance!
 He envisaged it as a bourrée, but I pointed out the limited market for a bourrée in 5-time and he agreed to let me slow it down considerably to fit a walking step.
 He's written it out in 5/4 time rather than 5/2 time as he doesn't want each bar to be accompanied by oom-cha oom-cha oom-cha oom-cha oom-cha (he says “think of each bar as half a bar of reel followed by a bar of waltz”), but that makes it very easy to play it too fast for the dancers.

 First performed at The Southam Gathering in August 2011 with Deo Volente playing the music and emphasising the first beat of each bar; you could feel the concentration from dancers, band and caller but it seemed to go well.
-Peter has a MIDI version of the tune played seven times through on the Kafoozalum website or click the button to see it performed at my House Party Weekend.
+Peter has a MIDI version of the tune played seven times through on the Kafoozalum website or click the photo on the right to see it performed at my House Party Weekend.

 |A1:||Right-hand star half-way (3 steps); turn single left (3 steps).
 First corners left shoulder back-to-back (6 steps).|